NoName11234/Flevents/README.md

 As Object-Relational Mapper Hibernate is beeing used, this enables many Databases wich can be configured in the applications.properties.

 ## Structure of the software
-the Software consists off of 2 main folders.
+the Software consists off of two main folders.

 #### /flevents-backend
 Contains the Backend-Application